 After a few days, your rodents ought to be at least nibbling at the bait.
 If not, move the bait stations and try again.

 Rodents have feed preferences, just like any other creature, so trying a different brand may whet their appetites.

 If the rodents have lots of palatable feed in addition to bait, they may not eat enough bait.
 I’ve seen rodent problems vanish even when they had access to chicken feed and grain, but your rodents may not be so easily duped.
 Making feed storage and feeders more rodent-proof will help.

 Don’t Count on Permanence

 Wild rodents and rodents from other farms migrate onto my farm from time to time: sometimes more of them, sometimes less.
-This means that a permanent extinction of my local rodents isn’t practical, the way it is on some Pacific islands, where rats that arrived on European sailing ships have finally been eradicated.
-So I leave my bait stations deployed year-round.
+This means that a permanent extinction of my local rodents isn’t practical.
+I leave my bait stations deployed year-round.

 Cats for Rodent Control